 People who have a victim mentality, often have difficulty saying “no.”

 Change the focus – from what you don’t have or what makes you feel wronged – to what you do have and your strengths.
-Keep a notebook, listing everything good in your life and practice being grateful about it.
+Keep a notebook, listing everything good in your life and practice being grateful for it.

 Begin with just one small step outside your comfort zone, and you will begin to change from a victim into a confident and self-respecting person.